 Palliative Care

-The international PhD programme in Palliative Care will be provided by the Faculty of Medicine at NTNU, and the education programme will have a prescribed duration of three years of full-time study (180 credits).
-Details for each PhD candidate will be prepared in collaboration between the supervisors and the candidate, and will reflect the interests of that particular candidate.
+The PhD programme in Palliative Care is provided by the Faculty of Medicine and Health Sciences at NTNU, and the education programme has a prescribed duration of three years of full-time study (180 credits).
+Details for each PhD candidate will be prepared in collaboration between the supervisors and the candidate.

 Fields of research